 Understanding the Difference Between Puppy Food VS Adult Food

 The pet food aisle is already large and confusing with so many brands and so many varieties within each brand.
 And dog food isn't exactly cheap.
 It may be tempting to buy one dog food for every dog in your home regardless of age.
 What will it hurt?
-So what: they'll get more or less calories?
+So what: they'll get more or fewer calories?
 Well, there's a lot more to it than that.
 Read this post to learn about the differences between puppy food vs adult food vs senior food and why these differences matter.

 Is there a difference between puppy food and dog food?

 Yes, there is a difference between puppy and adult dog food, and it's more than the calorie count, though calories are an important factor.

 Dogs at different stages of development have vastly different needs:

 - Puppies use A LOT of energy, so they need a lot of calories, and they have special nutrient requirements to build healthy muscles, bones, eyesight, etc.

 - Adult dogs need protein, calories, and nutrients in certain amounts to maintain the proper weight and energy levels and preserve their health.